mgoplerud/gKRLS/cran-comments.md

 ## Resubmission

-This is an update on gKRLS 1.0.2 that adds additional functionality, clarifies the document and updates the maintainer's email address to their current institutional email.
+This is an update on gKRLS 1.0.3 that addesses a failure in a test induced by the update of `waldo`.

 ## R CMD check results

-There were no ERRORs or WARNINGs.
+There were no ERRORs, WARNINGs or NOTEs.

-There was one note about a new maintainer

-New maintainer:
-  Max Goplerud <mgoplerud@austin.utexas.edu>
-Old maintainer(s):
-  Max Goplerud <mgoplerud@pitt.edu>

-This is because I have changed institutions.
-I will send an email from my old email (@pitt.edu) about this to CRAN as per the stated policy.

 ## Downstream dependencies

-There are no downstream dependencies.
+I have checked the downstream dependencies using https://github.com/r-devel/recheck and all pass R CMD CHECK.